 When you get down to it, leadership is pretty tricky to define.
 We like to think we just know it when we see it.
-Look up “leadership” on Google and in 0.28 seconds you have 477,000,000 results.
+Look up “leadership” on Google and in 0.28 seconds you have 477,000,000 results and numerous quotes on leadership and what it means.
 A massive number, sure, but I don’t think it’s the definition that’s at the heart of the issue… it is the action of leading that is the hardest part.

 Inherently, defining leadership for yourself means taking a look inward to understand your own tendencies and strengths when it comes to influencing and communicating with others.
 Oftentimes we’re thrust into a leadership role before we even realize it.
 Maybe a project in your department needs a head start or some coworkers need your expertise.
 Or, simply, your boss taps you to take on some initiative.
 How can you more clearly define the foundations of what it will take for you to become a great leader?